StevenBlack/vocab/million-dollar-words.md

 ### hoi polloi
 People often use this word to mean the fancy people in a society, but it means the opposite.
 The hoi polloi are the common people, the vulgar masses whom Marie Antoinette dismissed by suggesting that they eat cake.
-It's pronounced HOY POLL- OY.

 ### homeopathy